HadarKlimovski/HadarKlimovski.github.io/README.md

 - As part of my MSc I took a Python course, where I learned to make this website in github.
 - If you want to create a page on github also click on the following link for more information -> [python course](/python).
 - If you want to improve your programming skills in python you can view my [assigmnets](https://github.com/HadarKlimovski/HadarsAssignments/tree/main).
-- Chek up [Meir Sylman's page ](https://meirsylman.github.io/), my friend from this course, Its great!
+- Check up [Meir Sylman's page ](https://meirsylman.github.io/), my friend from this course, Its great!